Putin proposes direct Russia-Ukraine talks in Istanbul on May 15

 Putin, whose forces have advanced over the past year, has faced increased public and private pressure from Trump as well as warnings from European powers to end the war.

-But he has offered few concessions, and has stood firm in his conditions for ending the war.
+But he has offered few concessions and has stood firm in his conditions for ending the war.

-In June 2024, Putin said that Ukraine must officially drop its NATO ambitions and withdraw its troops from the entirety of the territory of four Ukrainian regions claimed by Russia.
+In June 2024, Putin said Ukraine must officially drop its NATO ambitions and withdraw its troops from the entirety of the territory of four Ukrainian regions claimed by Russia.

-Russian officials have also proposed that the US recognise Russia’s control over about one fifth of Ukraine and demanded that Ukraine remains neutral though Moscow has said it is not opposed to Kyiv’s ambitions to join the European Union.
+Russian officials have also proposed that the US recognise Russia’s control over about one-fifth of Ukraine and demanded that Ukraine remain neutral, though Moscow has said it is not opposed to Kyiv’s ambitions to join the European Union.

-Putin specifically mentioned the 2022 draft deal which Russia and Ukraine negotiated shortly after the Russian invasion of February 2022.
+Putin specifically mentioned the 2022 draft deal, which Russia and Ukraine negotiated shortly after the Russian invasion of February 2022.

-Under that draft, Ukraine should agree to permanent neutrality in return for international security guarantees from the five permanent members of the UN Security Council:, China, France, Russia, the UK and the US.
+Under that draft, Ukraine should agree to permanent neutrality in return for international security guarantees from the five permanent members of the United Nations Security Council: China, France, Russia, the UK and the US.

 “It was not Russia that broke off negotiations in 2022.
 It was Kyiv,” Putin said.
 “Russia is ready to negotiate without any preconditions.”